 Both are a great carb of choice offering glucose which is vital for healthy white blood cell function, vitamin C and fibre.
 Sweet potatoes and other orange vegetables also provide beta-carotene a precursor for vitamin A which is integral for skin and gut health, both defence lines for our immune system.
 White potatoes eaten cold also contain a fibre known as resistant starch which helps feed the bacteria in our gut improving bacterial balance.

-Sage has powerful antiseptic properties and has been used for years to treat sore throats, sinus congestion and coughs in particular (it’s not to be used during pregnancy or breast feeding).
+Sage has powerful antiseptic properties and has been used for years to treat sore throats, sinus congestion and coughs in particular (it’s not to be used during pregnancy or breastfeeding).
 You can easily make sage tea by doing the following:

 - Strain into a cup, add lemon and raw honey or xylitol if needed (it’s bitter!) and sip slowly throughout the day.

 Has a double action of being both antimicrobial and anti-inflammatory, it helps eliminate infections and also calms the immune system.
 I’m adding a big chunk to my morning smoothie three times a week, I like the taste so it’s enjoyable but you can mix in some cocoa and berries to make it a little more palatable if needed.
 Ginger is also excellent for nausea and vomiting.
-An easy way to consume it is sip on fresh ginger tea across the day or add to soups and stir frys.
+An easy way to consume it is to sip on fresh ginger tea across the day or add to soups and stir-fries.

-Raw honey, ideally purchased from a local farmer’s market or health food shop, has powerful antibacterial, antimicrobial and antiseptic properties, it has a long history of being used for it’s antibiotic effect and applied to wounds to aid the healing process.
-Making some raw chocolate (for even more antioxidants) is a great to get your dose.
+Raw honey, ideally purchased from a local farmer’s market or health food shop, has powerful antibacterial, antimicrobial and antiseptic properties, it has a long history of being used for its antibiotic effect and applied to wounds to aid the healing process.
+Making some raw chocolate (for even more antioxidants) is great to get your dose.
 Do not give honey to children under 1 year old.

 Due to their high vitamin C content, lemons are renowned for helping to reduce infections, the length of associated symptoms and phlegm production.
 Optimal vitamin C levels are vital for helping the immune system to stay strong as the winter bugs set in.
 Supplementing with a 1000mg can also help, especially if you work in a crowded office or travel on busy commuter trains and are constantly exposed to bugs and bacteria.
 Now winter is almost here I’ve been adding a capsule to my smoothie each morning before blending and also adding some freshly squeezed lime or lemon juice.
 NOTE: once you chop a lemon or any fruit the vitamin C degrades quickly so only chop it just before eating.